Revelation 14

 came from the altar

-called out in a loud voice
+and called out in a loud voice

-to the one with the sharp sickle
+to the angel with the sharp sickle

-gather the clusters of grapes
+“Swing your sharp sickle and gather the clusters of grapes

 from the vine of the earth

-because its grapes are ripe
+because its grapes are ripe.”

 So the angel swung his sickle over the earth